Foundation Diploma in Music Business

 Born and raised in Dublin, James joined his first band at 15 and spent his formative…

-Jim is the manager of The Coronas and the co-manager of The Danger Is.
-Having never…
+Jim Lawless is the manager of both The Coronas (So Far So Good Records) and Fangclub…

 A graduate of the National University of Ireland Maynooth, Michael started as a musician playing drums…